epicurrents/docs/source/start.md

 dateCreated: 2023-09-24T14:05:37.301Z
 ---

-**Welcome to the EpiCurrents documentation wiki!** Information is added to this site as the project and its modules are made available.
+**Welcome to the EpiCurrents documentation!** Information is added to this site as the project and its modules are made available.

-# EpiCurrents documentation
+# EpiCurrents

-Documentation on this site is categarized into `getting started` (this page), `basics`, `usage`, and `development` categories.
+Documentation on this site is categorized into `getting started` (this page), `basics`, `usage`, and `development` categories.
 If you are completely new to using the library, starting with the `basics` is probably a good idea.

 ## Basics
 From the basics of JavaScript applications to detailing the structure of this project and it's modular design.